Property Taxes & Assessment

 Failure to receive a tax bill does not excuse a taxpayer from the responsibility for payment nor relieve the liability of penalty for late payment.

-A penalty of 1.25% will be charged on the unpaid amount of an instalment on the first day of default.
-Monthly interest charges of 1.25% (15% per annum) will be imposed on any unpaid taxes on the first day of each month thereafter.
-Penalty and interest rates are set by City by-laws pursuant to section 345(1) of the Municipal Act, 2001.
+A penalty of 1.25 per cent will be charged on the unpaid amount of an instalment on the first day of default.
+Monthly interest charges of 1.25 per cent (15 per cent per annum) will be imposed on any unpaid taxes on the first day of each month thereafter.
+Penalty and interest rates are set by City bylaws pursuant to section 345(1) of the Municipal Act, 2001.

-To make a change to the ownership, name or mailing address on your property tax bills, the City's tax department requires documentation in support of the change.
+To make a change to the ownership, name or mailing address on your property tax bills, the City requires documentation in support of the change.
 See below for details of documentation required to update your account:

-- Death of a spouse or other registered owner: you need a copy of registered document (i.e. survivorship application) transferring title, as provided from your lawyer.
+- Death of a spouse or other registered owner: copy of registered document (i.e. survivorship application) transferring title, as provided from your lawyer.

-- Property conveyed by court order in divorce or civil action: you need a copy of registered document transferring title, as provided from your lawyer.
+- Property conveyed by court order in divorce or civil action: copy of registered document transferring title, as provided from your lawyer.

-- Addition of other property owner(s): you need a copy of registered document transferring title, as provided by your lawyer.
+- Addition of other property owner(s): copy of registered document transferring title, as provided by your lawyer.

-- Purchased property: you need a copy of registered Land Transfer Tax Affidavit, or other registered document transferring title, as provided by your lawyer.
+- Purchased property: copy of registered Land Transfer Tax Affidavit, or other registered document transferring title, as provided by your lawyer.

-- Legal name change (corporate): you need a copy of updated Corporate Profile or registered Articles of Amendment.
+- Legal name change (corporate): copy of updated Corporate Profile or registered Articles of Amendment.